-ASCE/SEI 41 (2006) served as the principal document used for retrofit evaluation.
+ASCE/SEI 41-06 [1] served as the principal document used for retrofit evaluation.
 To achieve the design objectives and parameters, it is proposed to seismically isolate the building.
-This retrofit option was selected because it: a) provides reliable seismic performance, b) preserves the historical features of the cultural heritage building, and c) and mitigates extensive retrofitting of the superstructure.
+This retrofit option was selected because it provides reliable seismic performance, while preserving the historical features of this cultural heritage building and minimizing retrofit of the superstructure.

-For historical or essential facilities, base isolation provides an attractive retrofit option (De Luca, et al 2000).
+For historical or essential facilities, base isolation provides an attractive retrofit option [3].
+Using this option, alterations of the superstructure is significantly reduced or eliminated.
+Instead, the structure is de-coupled at the foundation level, since isolators are installed beneath the existing columns or walls.
 In the past two decades, many buildings in the United States, New Zealand, Japan, and Europe have used this technique.